 We may receive compensation when you click on links to products from our partners.

 Landing your dream job is pretty difficult right now.
 If it’s not the shortage of positions in your field holding you back, it’s the stiff competition for each role.
-One way you can increase your chances of securing that
+One way you can increase your chances of securing that interview is with a winning résumé or cv.

 Whether you're applying to your first job or are an established professional changing careers, this book will teach you how to communicate your achievements so you can get hired.